 The Business Use of Data

 Our ability to collect data continues to improve, in terms of scope, volume, quality, and timeliness.
-However, the data we collect is useless unless we can efficiently process it in ways that provide insight to how we can improve our business and operational workflow streams.
+However, the data we collect is useless, unless we can efficiently process it in ways that provide insight into how we can improve our business and operational workflow streams.
 Data analytics provides a great mechanism for helping us leverage our increased ability to collect data.
 We can use data analytics in both the operations and the marketing arenas.

 The remainder of this article highlights some key ways that data analytics can help us improve our business workflow and profits.
 We will show you data collection and analysis can inform your business and drive your distribution business growth.